isaksky/url_dom/README.md

 http://publicsuffix.org/list/

 The code uses the same terminology.
+I don't use algorithm specified on that site, as it doesn't make all the tests pass.

 **Things I'll do next:**

-* Add more tests.
-Will probably write a rake task that converts all of these tests they provide: http://publicsuffix.org/list/test.txt
 * Upload to clojars. make sure installation and usage is straightforward.